predict-idlab/pyRDF2Vec/CONTRIBUTING.rst

            )
            assert type(canonical_walks) == set

-6. **run unit tests, check that the code style and documentation are still correct:**
+6. **Run unit tests, check that the code style and documentation are still correct:**

 .. code:: bash